top of page

 What can I write about the Vatican City that has not already been said and discussed?

-Although, there is still so much more to be said about this smallest country in the world.
+Although there is still so much more to be said about this smallest country in the world.

 I have written about our day trip to the Vatican City in a separate blog.
-Please click on the link below -

 My Tip -